Key points about congenital diaphragmatic hernia

 Causes of CDH

-CDH affects about 1 in 2,500 newborn pēpi.
-It's not caused by anything you have or haven't done.
+CDH is not caused by anything you have or haven't done.

 CDH can happen on its own.
 But it's more common in pēpi who may have a heart defect, or in pēpi who have a gene or chromosome condition.

-You can talk with a specialist team about your own baby's situation.
+You can talk with your specialist team about your own baby's situation.

 CDH diagnosis

-Health professionals can often diagnose CDH using an ultrasound scan before birth.
+Health professionals can often diagnose CDH at your 20 week scan during pregnancy.
 An ultrasound scan can show the organs from the tummy area in the chest.
-It can also show increased fluid around pēpi (polyhydramnios).
-Sometimes, CDH is not diagnosed until after birth.

-Once the ultrasound scanning shows CDH, several health professionals will review the ultrasound pictures.
+Once the ultrasound scan shows CDH, a fetal maternal medicine specialist will review the ultrasound pictures.
 A team of health professionals will care for you and your baby before, during and after birth.

 Paediatric surgeons are doctors who specialise in children’s surgery.
 Neonatologists are doctors who provide medical care for newborn pēpi.
-A paediatric surgeon and a neonatologist will talk with you about your baby's condition.
-They will talk with you about possible complications and treatment.
+A paediatric surgeon and a neonatologist will talk with you about your baby's condition, and possible complications and treatment.

 Where to give birth to your baby with CDH

-You'll need to have your baby at a hospital with a neonatal intensive care unit (NICU).
+You'll need to have your baby at a hospital where there is a neonatal intensive care unit (NICU) with a paediatric surgical team.
 These units have experience in caring for pēpi with CDH.
 You can usually look around the NICU before your baby is born.
 Talk to your healthcare team about arranging this.

 Managing CDH